How To Freshen Your Suits (No Dry Cleaning Needed)

 Really, unless a suit is visibly dirty, this is all you need to do a good cleaning of your suit.
 The less you expose your suit to the harsh chemicals of dry cleaning, the longer it will last (and look great).
 Check out his post to learn more about clothes steamers.

-After you have cleaned your suit with a clothes steamer, it will require a good pressing with a steam iron to look its best.
+After you have freshened your suit with a clothes steamer, it will require a good pressing with a steam iron to look its best.
 Pressing a suit is a skill that is mastered with a bit of practice.
 I would recommend practicing on a cheap thrift shop suit or one that can be discarded to master this skill if you are not proficient.
 Check this post for tips on buying a high-quality steam iron.
 If you want to add a pleasant scent to your suits while removing odors, check out my review of Febreze Fabric Refresher.
 Check this post for my spring season suit care regimen.

 How to Press a Suit Properly

 The video below shows both the tools needed and the technique for properly pressing a suit.
 The sleeve board demonstrated in this video is an essential but inexpensive tool that will enable you to press a suit with wrinkle-free professional quality results.
 It does a better job than a flat ironing board of retaining the shape of your suit as you iron.
-A pressing cloth is also needed to prevent scorching suit fabric when ironing, and this can be made from a clean old cotton shirt or sheet, A reminder: Unless pressing a suit is a skill you have already mastered, be sure to practice first on a suit that can be discarded!
+A pressing cloth is also needed to prevent scorching suit fabric when ironing, and this can be made from a clean old cotton shirt or sheet.
+A reminder: Unless pressing a suit is a skill you have already mastered, be sure to practice first on a suit that can be discarded!